Increasing Canvas Size with the Crop Tool in Photoshop

 You can use any image of your own to follow along.
 Here's the photo I'll be using which I downloaded from Adobe Stock:

-This is lesson 3 in our Cropping Images series.
-Let's get started!
+This is lesson 3 in my Cropping Images in Photoshop series.

 How to add more canvas with the Crop Tool

 Step 1: Convert the Background layer into a normal layer

 With our image newly-opened in Photoshop, if we look in the Layers panel, we find the image sitting on the Background layer, currently the only layer in our document:

 Before we add more canvas space around the image, the first thing we should do is convert the Background layer into a normal layer.
 The reason is that we want the extra space to appear on its own separate layer below the image, but Photoshop doesn't allow us to place layers below a Background layer.
 The easy solution is to simply convert the Background layer into a normal layer.

 To do that, in Photoshop CC, all we need to do is click on the small lock icon to the right of Background layer's name:

 If you're using Photoshop CS6 or earlier (this also works in CC), press and hold the Alt (Win) / Option (Mac) key on your keyboard and double-click on the name "Background":

 The Background layer is instantly converted to a normal layer and renamed "Layer 0":